 Vintage Logo Creation

-We needed a logo that could go on the cover page of the brochure, so we explored a branding identity and put together a simple, vintage-style logo for the map, as well as making a vector version of a huge landmark within the city – The Bluestone Dam.
-We really wanted the tone and audience to center around a historic vibe.
+During planning, we realized we needed a brand for Historic Hinton.
+We needed a logo that could go on the cover page of the brochure.
+We explored a brand identity with a historical vibe and put together a simple, vintage-style logo for the map.
+We also made a vector version of a considerable landmark within the city – The Bluestone Dam.